Gaussian and bootstrap approximations for functional principal component regression: Preliminaries

 \section{Preliminaries}

-This appendix collects the technical details supporting the theorems.
-It is organized into five parts.
-After introducing some notation in \autoref{appTechPre}, \autoref{appTechMain} establishes the results for our Gaussian and bootstrap approximations.
-The subsequent sections, \autoref{appTechVar} and \autoref{appTechBias}, contain the proofs for the variance and bias components, respectively.
-Finally, \autoref{appTechLem} gathers several ancillary lemmas used throughout the analysis.
+This appendix mainly collects the technical details supporting the theorems.
+It is organized into six parts.
+After introducing some notation in \autoref{appTechPre}, \autoref{appTechMain} establishes our main theorems including the Gaussian and bootstrap approximations.
+The subsequent \autoref{appTechBias} includes functional calculus theory, while \autoref{appTechLem} gathers several ancillary lemmas used throughout the analysis.
+Finally, in \autoref{secAddDiscuss}, we further discuss several theoretical points, and we provide extra simulation results in \autoref{appExtraSim} to conclude the Appendix.

 We introduce new notation for further developments.
 The cross-covariance functions of the regressors $\{X_i\}_{i=1}^n$ with the responses $\{Y_i\}_{i=1}^n$ and the errors $\{\e_i\}_{i=1}^n$ are defined by